bentoml/BentoML/docs/source/scale-with-bentocloud/deployment/index.rst

 Deployment
 ==========

-Read how-to guides to explore the key features of BentoCloud.
+Read how-to guides to create and mangage your Deployments on BentoCloud.

 .. grid:: 1 2 2 2
     :gutter: 3